THIS FINAL CONCLUSION NEEDS AN EDIT:

 AFTER THE EDIT, THE FINAL CONCLUSION IS NOW ACCOMPLISHED:

-Alan can establish by clear and convincing evidence that he was equitably adopted.
+Under California law, Alan can establish by clear and convincing evidence that he was equitably adopted and, thus, will likely share in Rebecca's estate along with her biological daughter.
 Alan will likely satisfy the element of intent because on several occasions Rebecca told Alan and others that she wanted to adopt him.
 Finally, Alan will likely satisfy the parent-child relationship requirement because he and Rebecca held each other out to the community, and cared for and loved each other, as mother and son.
-Accordingly, as her equitably adopted child, Alan will likely share in Rebecca's estate along with her natural daughter.

 THE FINAL CONCLUSION IS ACCOMPLISHED FOR THESE REASONS: